 On December 11, 2012, the MDPU opened an investigation into the service quality provided by the gas and electric distribution companies in Massachusetts and the Service Quality Guidelines currently in effect.
 The order invited comments on a variety of topics related to service quality.
 After review of all the comments and discovery responses, on July 11, 2014, the MDPU issued an order containing proposed revisions to their Service Quality Guidelines.
-Comments are due within 30 days of their order and reply comments are due 15 days thereafter.
-The Department proposes several changes to its Service Quality standards.
+The MDPU proposes several changes to its Service Quality standards.
 The changes apply in various ways to the different metrics but, in sum, they involve three interrelated purposes: (1) increasing the level of performance required by companies through new approaches for calculating penalty thresholds and the elimination of offsets; (2) establishing statewide standards applicable to all companies; and (3) updating the standards to eliminate unnecessary or outdated metrics and adding new metrics to align company incentives with the MDPU's policy objectives.
-This initial determination may be subject to modification upon the receipt of comments by interested parties.
+Fitchburg, along with other Massachusetts utility companies, has submitted comments critical of several aspects of the proposed changes.
+Technical sessions to discuss the changes are to be held by the MDPU in mid-October.
+A final order in this investigation is expected by the end of the year.